kubilayorcun/mail-reminder/README.md

 # Mail Reminder

+:exclamation: This README document contains language choice:
+  - English [Starts with english section]
+  - Turkish [After english section ends, turkish will continue]

+:exclamation: There can be contextual inconsistencies between languages, but in overall the core concepts and fundamental parts are translated carefully.
 ## Definition
 This project is developed for the 'Atölye15 Internship Camp'.
 MailReminder's main function is to provide the functionality of setting custom reminders to the user.
 Which will be sent to